Also known as: congenital moles, congenital melanocytic nevus

 What are congenital nevi?

 Congenital nevus/i (plural) is simply the term for a single small/ medium sized solitary flat or raised tan/dark mole (birthmark) that develops from proliferation of pigmented cells (melanocytes) on/in the skin that is present on a baby at birth or within a year or two thereafter.
 There is a small risk that these may go on to becoming cancerous.
 A rare form of congenital mole is the large or giant melanocytic nevus which may be small at birth but grow in size as the child grows.
 These moles have a greater risk of becoming malignant (a cancer called a melanoma).
-A syndrome called Neurocutaneous melanosis is the presence of small or giant congenital melanocytic nevi on the skin plus melanocytic tumors in the coverings of the brain
+A syndrome called Neurocutaneous melanosis is the presence of small or giant congenital melanocytic nevi on the skin plus melanocytic tumors in the coverings of the brain and spinal cord.

 What causes congenital nevi?